GPU-accelerated Effective Hamiltonian Calculator

 However, we have confirmed that both QuTiP and Magnus predict approximately the same true final state, with the difference being inconsequential to our state error calculation for either method.
 The results are shown in Fig.~\ref{fig:magnus-err}.
-We see that the Magnus expansion based time evolution with only 20 Magnus intervals is almost as accurate as the QuTiP simulation with all 1000 steps included, as Magnus averages over the rapid time dependence while retaining the effects on the system time evolution.
+The markers show the outcome of each individual simulation run.
+For each method and a given number of time steps/Magnus intervals, the solid line indicating the error averaged over 50 simulations with the control pulse envelope modulated sinusoidally at a random frequency uniformly distributed between $0$ and \qty{10}{\GHz}, a typical parameter regime for superconducting qubits.
+Vertical lines indicate the 95\% confidence interval around the mean.
+The mean value and variance of final state error decreases for both methods as we increase the number of integration points/Magnus intervals.
+Whereas QuTiP needs 10000 steps for an error of $10^{-13}$, Magnus need only 200 intervals for the same accuracy by averaging over the rapid time dependence while retaining the effects on the system time-evolution.